khulnasoft/integrations-core/nagios/README.md

 | `<INIT_CONFIG>`      | blank or `{}`                                |
 | `<INSTANCE_CONFIG>`  | `{"nagios_conf": "/etc/nagios3/nagios.cfg"}` |

-**Note**: The containerized Agent should be able to access the `/etc/nagios3/nagios.cfg` file to enable the Datadog-Nagios integration.
+**Note**: The containerized Agent should be able to access the `/etc/nagios3/nagios.cfg` file to enable the Khulnasoft-Nagios integration.

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->